callmead/Hyperledger-Sawtooth/Sawtooth 1.1 PoET/README.md

 # Installation Guide

 These scripts will install Sawtooth 1.1.4 network with the PoET consensus mode.
-Detailed instructions can be found on the the [Creating Sawtooth Network](https://sawtooth.hyperledger.org/docs/core/nightly/master/app_developers_guide/creating_sawtooth_network.html?highlight=selecting%20consensus) page
+Detailed instructions can be found on the the [Creating Sawtooth Network](https://sawtooth.hyperledger.org/docs/core/nightly/master/app_developers_guide/creating_sawtooth_network.html?highlight=selecting%20consensus) page.

 ### Prerequisites